-The construction of a drone (unmanned aerial vehicle or UAV) can be both difficult and rewarding.
-Although it may be intimidating to build one by yourself because you need to go through a mountain of information before you try anything.
+The construction of a drone (unmanned aerial vehicle or UAV) can be both challenging and rewarding although it may be intimidating to build one by yourself because you need to go through a mountain of information before you try anything.
 Fortunately, it’s not as difficult as it sounds, and you will be in the air in no time with some practical guidance and skills!
 A drone consists of several components.

-In this post, we will discuss all the 7 basic components for building a drone.
+In this post, we will discuss all the seven essential components for building a drone.

 1. RC transmitter

 Though the flight controller can autonomously control the UAV, it is generally a good idea to have a UAV control RC transmitter if something goes wrong and you can fly it manually.
 The choice of the best transmitter depends on UAV complexity.
 A handheld transmitter is often sufficient, but it is best to have a base station to help with all controls for larger vehicles.
 Senders are assessed on their number of channels.
 The number of transmission channels relates to the number of separate signals that a transmitter can transmit.
 The more complex your UAV, the more transmitters you need.
 Usually a 7-channel radio is suitable for most UAVs.
 Also, it is a good idea to check if the radio includes a 3-point switch or variable knob when searching for UAV transmitters.
 Most autopilots have to switch between different modes of flight.
 The transmitter is usually supplied with a receiver to be synced.
 This is often a straightforward process, which can be accomplished as easily as pressing a button.